 This analysis is represented in the dashboard as a combined line and bar graph.
 The line represents the average asking rent for two-bedroom rental homes in multifamily buildings in the county per quarter.
 Each bar represents the annual percentage change in average asking rent by quarter.
-For example, in Q4 2019 the average asking rent in Sacramento County was \$1,314, which represents a 4% increase from Q4 2018.
+For example, in Q4 2022 the average asking rent in Sacramento County was \$1,676, which represents a 1.8% increase from Q4 2021.

 The data powering this graphic is from CoStar's multifamily rent dataset, which is described in detail in the Who Can Afford to Rent section above.
-Rent data was accessed on CoStar in March 2021.
+Rent data is accessed on CoStar in the first quarter of every year.